 You can visit many amazing beaches close to Patras.
-You can take a short trip to the outskirts of the city and swim in the Corinthian Gulf and the Gulf of Patras, or head east and visit beaches of the Ionian Sea.
+Take a short trip to the outskirts of the city and swim in the Corinthian Gulf and the Gulf of Patras, or head east and visit beaches of the Ionian Sea.

-Here are some of the best beaches close to Patras:
+Here are the 7 most beautiful beaches close to Patras:

-Tip: If you don’t mind driving for about 1 hour, you can find beautiful beaches in the region of Ilia at Katakolo, Zacharo and the lake of Kaiafas.
-You can also cross the Rio-Antirrio bridge and explore the beaches of Nafpaktos and the quaint monastery at the village of Trikorfo in Fokida.
+Tip: you can also find beautiful beaches in the region of Ilia at Katakolo, Zacharo and the lake of Kaiafas.
+Another option is to cross the Rio-Antirrio bridge and explore the beaches of Nafpaktos.

 Patras was first inhabited in prehistoric times and it was an important Mycenaean center.
-You can discover the long history of the area by visiting the numerous archaeological monuments, churches, historical buildings and museums.
+You can discover the rich history of the area by visiting the numerous archaeological monuments, churches, historical buildings, and museums.

 Ferryhopper suggests that your visit the following sights in Patras: